Louisiana sends National Guard to tornado disaster area

 “We’re alive.
 That’s what I can say at this point.
 We still have four walls and part of a roof.
 I consider myself lucky,” said Mancuso.
 Still, the twister was the third time they’ve had major weather damage since Katrina in 2005.

-In Arabi, there was a strong smell of natural gas in the air as residents and rescue personnel stood in the street and surveyed the damage.
+A strong smell of natural gas was in the air and downed power lines forced emergency workers to walk slowly through darkened neighborhoods.
 Some houses were destroyed while pieces of debris hung from electrical wires and trees.
-An aluminum fishing boat in front of one house was bent into the shape of a C with the motor across the street.
-Power poles were down or leaning over, forcing emergency workers to walk slowly through darkened neighborhoods checking for damage.
+An aluminum fishing boat was bent into the shape of a C with its motor across the street.

-Michelle Malasovich lives in Arabi.
-Initially she had been worried about family to the north who were also getting hit by bad weather.
-She was texting with them when "all of a sudden the lights started flickering.”

-Her husband was out on the porch and saw the tornado coming.
+“I wasn’t mentally prepared to see what I was seeing,” said Amy Sims, who jumped into her car when the tornado warning sounded and drove to the Arabi Heights area to check on her cousin Amanda Hotard and her family.

+She said ambulance crews and emergency medics, some crying, were dodging live wires as they went door-to-door through shattered homes.
+Her cousin’s home and family were OK, but houses all around them were flattened, she said Wednesday.

 “It just kept getting louder and louder,” Malasovich said.
 After it passed, they came out to survey the damage — some columns were blown off their porch and the windows of her Jeep were blown out.
 Others fared worse: “Our neighbor’s house is in the middle of the street right now.”

-The parish president said a young girl was on a ventilator in the home at the time.
+A family of three was in that home when it went airborne, and the couple emerged from the wreckage seeking help to rescue their daughter, still inside on a breathing machine, neighbors and authorities said.

 “We had one rescue -- a home that was actually picked up and came down in the middle of the street.
-A young girl was on a ventilator, her father was looking for firefighters to come help, come help,” McInnis said.
-“And they were already in there taking care of the young lady and she’s doing fine."
+A young girl was on a ventilator, her father was looking for firefighters to come help, come help,” St. Bernard Parish President Guy McInnis said.
+“And they were already in there taking care of the young lady and she’s doing fine.”

-New Orleans Mayor LaToya Cantrell tweeted late Tuesday that there were no reports of casualties or significant damage within the city and that the power utility was working to restore electricity.
-About 13,000 homes and businesses were reportedly without power in the three parishes around New Orleans.
-Entergy reported that about 3,500 remained without electricity early Wednesday morning.

-As the storm front moved eastward, an apparent twister ripped apart a metal building and shattered windows east of Mobile Bay in Baldwin County, Alabama, and torrential downpours caused flash floods.
-The weather service reported more than 8 inches of rain fell in the central Alabama city of Sylacauga overnight, and the roofs of several homes were damaged in Toxey, Alabama, where tornado warnings were issued.
+As the storm front moved eastward, an apparent twister shredded a metal building and shattered windows east of Mobile Bay in Baldwin County, Alabama.
+The weather service reported more than 8 inches (20 centimeters) of rain fell in the central Alabama city of Sylacauga overnight, and the roofs of several homes were damaged in Toxey, Alabama, where tornado warnings were issued.

 The wild weather waned as it moved into South Carolina early Wednesday, but the weather service warned that isolated tornadoes remained possible in southern Georgia.

-Shelters were opened ahead of the severe weather, and many schools closed early or canceled after-school activities in parts of Louisiana and Mississippi.
-Louisiana’s federal and state authorities reminded the more than 8,000 hurricane survivors living in government-provided mobile homes and recreational vehicle trailers to have an evacuation plan.

-The vicious weather hit Texas on Monday, where several tornadoes were reported along the Interstate 35 corridor.
-In Elgin, broken trees lined the rural roads and pieces of metal — uprooted by strong winds hung from the branches.
-Residents stepped carefully to avoid downed power lines as they worked to clean the remnants of broken ceilings, torn down walls and damaged cars.
+The vicious weather hit Texas on Monday, with several tornadoes reported along the Interstate 35 corridor.
+In Elgin, broken trees lined the rural roads and pieces of metal uprooted by strong winds hung from the branches as residents stepped gingerly through the mess to clean remnants of broken ceilings, torn down walls and damaged cars.

 J.D.
 Harkins, 59, said he saw two tornadoes pass by his Elgin home.